Modern-Modpacks/awesome-packdev/CONTRIBUTING.md

 * Follow this format for list items: `- [Name In Title Case](https://link-to-your-suggestions-web.site) - Description starting with a captial letter and ending with a period. <Any icons directly copied from the icon legend section>`
 * Keep the descriptions breif and add no more than 3 icons.
   * If you have to add more, you are probably trying to pack in too much information.
 Remember, this list's main goal is to be short-but-awesome.
+* Add ` (click for info)` at the end of an icon's hover text if you are also including a hyperlink attached to it.
 * Check your suggestion for mistakes (grammatical/spelling/informational/whatever).
 * Clearly describe what you've added in your PR.
 You are allowed to submit multiple suggestions at once.